christofolo/christofolo.github.io/musictheory.md

 8. Move __1__ fret and play the 20th fret to complete the scale.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png){: .mx-auto.d-block :}
 *Try singing the pitches as you play them.
 You can hum them or use the solfege syllables.
-8th fret ("Do"), 10th fret ("Re"), and so on...*
+8th fret ("Do"), 10th fret ("Re"), and so on...
+Sing "Do" for the 1st note and the last note because they are 12 frets apart.*

 You can use the formula anywhere on the guitar.
 Let's choose the 3rd fret of the low E string as our starting point.